Browser clutter and the load it creates

 When the problem is this massive, the solution is neither simple nor quick.
 My only magic wand, the one that works for everyone, is this: Start somewhere, today.

 Try one of the tips below to see if it works for you.
-You can also contact us and together we'll work out a plan that works for you.
+You can also contact me and together we'll work out a plan that works for you.

 • Weed out one bad habit or add one good habit at a time